-To make space for safer travel, the following temporary changes will be implemented on Delta-operated flights through January 6, 2021:
+Driven by customer feedback for more space on board, the following temporary changes have been implemented on Delta-operated flights through March 30, 2021:

-- Tip: Some of our planes don’t have middle seats, so we’ve blocked others, such as select aisle seats on smaller aircraft with 2x2 seating configurations.
-Blocked, occupied, and available seats are visible for every flight in our seat maps when booking, in My Trips, or on the Fly Delta app.
+- Tip: Blocked, occupied and available seats are visible for every flight in our seat maps when booking, in My Trips, or on the Fly Delta app.
 Check the seat map as the seat adjacent to yours may be occupied.

 - Limiting the total number of passengers on board.